AnswerDotAI/cold-compress/README.md

 In addition to using multi-query attention (MQA), they introduce two modifications:
 1. Alternating **Local-Global** layers
-2. **Cross-Layer Attention**: this is basically MQA across layers.
+2. **Cross-Layer Attention**: this is basically MQA with additional KV sharing across layers.
 Coming soon to **Cold Compress**!

 ![Local-Global Attention](images/local_global_from_character_ai.png)

-**Local-Global** attention is intriguing because it enables compression without losing the full history, which is preserved at certain layers.
+Cache compression strategies emulating the **Local-Global** attention architecture is intriguing because it enables compression without losing the full history, which is preserved at certain layers.

 In **Cold Compress**, **Local-Global** is just a mix of cache strategies (`RecentGlobal` and `Full`) across layers: